How it works

 FUN_8006275C(slot,0)SsSeqPlay - clears flags 0/3 in +0x98, sets bit 1.

-FUN_800628F0(slot,_,mode,_)_SsSeqCtrlmode==1 resets read pointer + sets flag 0x1; mode==0 sets flag 0x2; otherwise clears both.
+FUN_800628F0(slot,_,mode,_)_SsSeqCtrl - mode==1 resets read pointer + sets flag 0x1; mode==0 sets flag 0x2; otherwise clears both.
 Stop / Pause / Resume state core.

 FUN_800641EC(slot, channel)SsSeqRewind / SsSeqReplay - clears flags 0x1/0x2/0x8/0x400, sets 0x4, full slot reset.